itsyouonline/ssh_registrar/specs.md

 - /upload/ is to upload any info
 - /profile/ is to upload profile's
 - once processed then the /upload & /profile is empty again, in other words whoever uses the upload server can only upload the instructions, not retrieve what was registered
+- the docker is mapped to /sshservers/$name

+## the main config upload dir (for the host)

+- /home/config user
+- only Write on /home/config/do/
+- read on rest
+- pub key is in /home/config/config.pub
+- anyone who wants to have a ssh server for registrar, upload following message to the /home/config/do

+- toml
+    - name
+    - pub key(s) of uploader(s) (will allow the uploader to access his ssh server)
+- this toml file is encrypted using the pub key: /home/config/config.pub

+- this will use the bash method to create docker for this user

 ## process the dir